othomann/maven-example/README.md

 # maven-example
-Simple maven project that is defining a hello world servlet
+Simple maven project that is defining a hello world servlet.
+Triggers build